Northwest Stanwood, Washington

 Northwest Stanwood is a census-designated place (CDP) in Snohomish County, Washington, United States.
 The population was 137 at the 2020 census.
 The CDP was known as North Stanwood prior to the 2010 census, and it included area that is now part of the city of Stanwood.

 Geography

 Northwest Stanwood is located at (48.256234, -122.350369).

 According to the United States Census Bureau, the CDP has a total area of 2.2 square miles (5.8 km^{2}), all of it land.

 Demographics

+A census designated place named North Stanwood was listed in the 2000 U.S. census.
+After the city of Stanwood annexed part of North Stanwood, the remaining area was designated as a new CDP under the name Northwest Stanwood.